 Intermediate French.
 This course is the required second course of a three-semester sequence, French 205-206-207.
 Students who were assigned to French 205 for the first semester are required to take this course during the interim.
+Prerequisites: French 205 in preceding semester.
 Satisfies core requirement in foreign language and concentrations in French.
-Pre-requisite: French 205 in preceding semester.
-French 206, Staff.
+French 206, Mrs. Baldwin.

 Intermediate German.
 The second unit of a three-course sequence intended for students who have completed two years of high school German with less than a C average.
 Intensive language review, composition, and selected prose readings.
+Prerequisites: German 205 taken first semester as a part of this three-course sequence.
 Satisfies core requirement.
-Prerequisite: German 205 taken first semester as a part of this three-course sequence.
-German 206, Mrs. Balaam, Mr. W. Bratt, Staff.
+German 206, Mr. Boersma.